Ballistic conduction

 In mesoscopic physics, ballistic conduction (ballistic transport) is the unimpeded flow (or transport) of charge carriers (usually electrons), or energy-carrying particles, over relatively long distances in a material.
 In general, the resistivity of a material exists because an electron, while moving inside a medium, is scattered by impurities, defects, thermal fluctuations of ions in a crystalline solid, or, generally, by any freely-moving atom/molecule composing a gas or liquid.
 Without scattering, electrons simply obey Newton's second law of motion at non-relativistic speeds.

 The mean free path of a particle can be described as the average length that the particle can travel freely, i.e., before a collision, which could change its momentum.
 The mean free path can be increased by reducing the number of impurities in a crystal or by lowering its temperature.
 Ballistic transport is observed when the mean free path of the particle is (much) longer than the dimension of the medium through which the particle travels.
 The particle alters its motion only upon collision with the walls.
 In the case of a wire suspended in air/vacuum the surface of the wire plays the role of the box reflecting the electrons and preventing them from exiting toward the empty space/open air.
 This is because there is an energy to be paid to extract the electron from the medium (work function).

 Ballistic conduction is typically observed in quasi-1D structures, such as carbon nanotubes or silicon nanowires, because of extreme size quantization effects in these materials.
 Ballistic conduction is not limited to electrons (or holes) but can also apply to phonons.
 It is theoretically possible for ballistic conduction to be extended to other quasi-particles, but this has not been experimentally verified.
 For a specific example, ballistic transport can be observed in a metal nanowire: due to the small size of the wire (nanometer-scale or 10−9 meters scale) and the mean free path which can be longer than that in a metal.

-Ballistic conduction differs from superconductivity due to the absence of the Meissner effect in the material.
-A ballistic conductor would stop conducting if the driving force is turned off, whereas in a superconductor current would continue to flow after the driving supply is disconnected.
+Ballistic conduction differs from superconductivity due to 1) a finite, non-zero resistance and 2) the absence of the Meissner effect in the material.
+The presence of resistance implies that the heat is dissipated in the leads outside of the "ballistic" conductor, where inelastic scattering effects can take place.